Designing for just energy, transportation, and agricultural transitions.

-Race also plays a role in energy – who has access to it, how much they pay for it, who works in the energy industry, who lives near our power plants, and who has a seat at the table to determine energy choices that our towns, cities, states and countries make on our behalf.
+Race plays a significant role in energy – who has access to it, how much they pay for it, who works in the energy industry, who lives near power plants, and who has a seat at the table to determine energy choices that our towns, cities, states and countries make on our behalf.

 Individuals, organizations and corporations can donate online to support this work.